DevOpsVisions/question2answer-automation-toolkit/docs/technical-guides/deploy_q2a_azure_vm.md

 ## 13. Download and Set Up Question2Answer

+If you want to work with the latest version of Question2Answer, download the newest release to your computer.
+If you're restoring from a backup, download your backup files instead.

 - Install Unzip Utility: Install the unzip utility to extract the downloaded Question2Answer files.

 ```bash